A Python wrapper for the libraries.io API

 All libraries.io methods are implemented, except updating a subscription to not include prereleases.
 This option can be toggled at the libraries.io website.

 Search() and Subscribe() are the two classes in this package.
-See all their available methods by clicking on the methods in the documentation.
+See all their available methods by clicking on the method names in the left sidebar in the documentation.

 - A repository host platform. e.g. GitHub

 - A repository user e.g. a GitHub username. e.g. discdiver

 - A package manager platform. e.g. PyPI